-A more efficient method of accomplishing the above example would be to use the editstring parameter in the 0 command.
+A more efficient method of accomplishing the above example would be to use the editstring parameter in the O command.
 For example:

 /P Display pending line.

+LINE ONE Pending line displayed.

+/0////TWO Duplicates pending line

+and edits duplicate.

+LINE TWO Edited line displayed and

+made new pending line.

+/0////THREE Duplicates pending line and

+edits duplicate.

-LINE ONE Pending line displayed. /0////TWO Duplicates pending line LINE TWO and edits duplicate.
-Edited line displayed and /0////THREE made new pending line.
-Duplicates pending line and LINE THREE edits duplicate.
-Edited line displayed and made new pending line.
+LINE THREE Edited line displayed and made

+new pending line.

-7-33 R (REPLACE PENDING LINE WITH TEXT)
+A-33 R (REPLACE PENDING LINE WITH TEXT)